Brett Penny, Director, American International School Of Budapest

 As a leader, Brett understands the influence school culture has on students and their learning.
 As such, he works hard to support teachers in their work, removing barriers to ensure their success in the classroom.
 He strives to support a positive school culture where all community members feel valued and experience a strong sense of belonging.

-Currently, Brett is leading the revision of the school's guiding statements.
-He is excited to commence work on AISB's next strategic plan to consider the future of learning and how AISB can provide its students with unique learning opportunities.
+Brett says he is excited to commence work on AISB's next strategic plan to consider the future of learning and how AISB can provide its students with unique learning opportunities.

 In his free time, Brett enjoys spending time outdoors with his family, researching his Land Rover restoration project, and taking time to keep abreast of developments in education.